DanielSchwager/GENCG.H2101_2/readmeday2.md

 ## Grid Tutorial

 On Tuesday we worked with grids.
-Since I didn't have much previous knowledge, I watched a tutorial by Daniel Shifferman (https://youtu.be/OTNpiLUSiB4).
+Since I didn't have much previous knowledge, I watched a tutorial by Daniel Shiffman (https://youtu.be/OTNpiLUSiB4).
 The tutorial explains how to create a grid and then color it in random shades of gray.

 {% raw %}